-NARICT Develops Non-Toxic Alternative To Sniper | Leadership Newspaper
+NARICT Develops Non-toxic Alternative To Sniper | Leadership Newspaper

 Biomass, bio-waste and other renewable feedstock are used to produce them,” he said.

-The institute also researches on petrochemicals, polymers and plastics, man-made fibres, solid minerals, effluent monitoring and control for the overall technological advancement of Nigeria.
+The institute also researches on petrochemicals, polymers and plastics, man-made fibres, solid minerals, effluent monitoring and control for the overall technological advancement of Nigeria.v

 MOST READ